 Habitat

-One specimen of the species was obtained and placed in the National Science Museum in Tokyo, but, like most deep-dwelling species, it’s unlikely that easily capture and upkeep of these creatures is going to be possible.
+One specimen of the species was obtained and placed in the National Science Museum in Tokyo, but, like most deep-dwelling species, it’s unlikely that easy capture and upkeep of these creatures is going to be possible.

 Diet